Python and Anaconda

 Step 4: Open a web browser on your local machine with the returned URLs.

-Without VPN, you can use SSH tunneling to connect to the Jupyter server launched on the Midway2 (or Midway3) login nodes in Step 3 from your local machine.
+Without VPN, you need to use SSH tunneling to connect to the Jupyter server launched on the Midway2 (or Midway3) login or compute nodes in Step 3 from your local machine.
 To do that, open another terminal window on your local machine and run

 ssh -N -f -L 15021:<HOST_IP>:15021 <your-CNetID>@midway3.rcc.uchicago.edu

-This command will create an SSH connection from your local machine to midway3 node and forward the 15021 port to your local host at port 15021.
+This command will create an SSH connection from your local machine to Midway login or compute nodes and forward the 15021 port to your local host at port 15021.
 The port number should be consistent across all the steps (15021 in this example).
 You can find out the meaning for the arguments used in this command at explainshell.com.

 Running JupyterLab